 But the company does offer some decent cloud options, too.
 In our tests of Amcrest, we were able to take advantage of a one-year free trial of Amcrest Cloud.
 And we were pleased to find that if we wanted to extend our service beyond that year, Amcrest offers reasonable monthly plans for storing either motion-activated recording or 24/7 continuous recording, depending on your needs and preferences.

 To us, these prices didn’t seem to stray too far from the industry norm.
 As a minimum, you’ll pay $6 per month, per camera, for 7 days of video history.
-That’s slightly higher than the standard cloud storage plan you’d get through a Ring camera, but keep in mind that Ring, though an overall excellent brand, does lack the selection and advanced tech we found in Amcrest.
+That’s slightly higher than the standard cloud storage plan you’d get from one of the Ring cameras we tested, but keep in mind that Ring, though an overall excellent brand, does lack the selection and advanced tech we found in Amcrest.

 |Plans||Motion Recording||Continuous Recording|